kytvi2p/grid-updates/INSTALL.md

 Installation
 ------------

-Currently we distribute `grid-updates` as a simple shell script so all you need to do is move it to a location in your PATH or add it to your PATH.
+`grid-updates` is a shell script, so you can run it by calling it directly or adding it to your PATH.

-You can expect a convenient installation routine using `make` in the very near future and Debian packages a little further down the line.
+It is probably more conventient to run `make install` which will install the the script and all documentation to your system.

 Permissions
 -----------